 Over the last 3 years we have hosted many events, mainly around Peterborough and Milton Keynes but also a few in London.
 In the future as resources are strengthened we hope to be able to offer more events and workshops in different parts of the UK, as well as providing more support and guidance at local level to mosques and organisations who wish to host mental health events themselves in their own localities.
 Another important aspect of our work involves facilitating counselling (from an Islamic perspective) to those in great financial difficulty.”

-The Lantern Initiative is a Muslim run community initiative currently based in Peterborough, Cambridgeshire.
-The organisation is run solely by volunteers in their spare time.
+The Lantern Initiative is a Muslim run Community Interest organisation currently based in Peterborough, Cambridgeshire.
+The organisation is run mainly by volunteers in their spare time.
 Our aims and objectives are to educate and raise awareness of mental health issues in the Muslim community, to help break down some of the associated stigma and to empower communities in seeking and accessing help.
 We fulfil our aims by giving Muslims more platforms to openly discuss mental health, therefore making it less of a taboo subject.
-We work alongside several charities and UK mental health organisations, as well as teaming up regularly with award winning psychotherapists such as Wajeeha Amin and Myira Khan.
+We work alongside several charities and UK mental health organisations on various projects aimed at the Muslim community.